Gaza-Israel War

 How MSF is responding

-More than 700 locally hired staff and 35 internationally mobile staff have supported our work in Gaza since October 2023.
-Six MSF staff members have been killed.
+More than 1,032 locally hired staff and 40 internationally mobile staff have supported our work in Gaza since October 2023.
+Nine MSF staff members have been killed.

 What are the medical needs MSF is seeing in Gaza?

-Accessing health care has become increasingly difficult for the wounded and the sick in Gaza, adding to an already shocking toll from this war.
-In addition to the scores killed and wounded since 7 October, needs are growing as the displaced population is pushed towards the Egyptian border in Rafah.
-Malnutrition is looming, communicable diseases are spreading, clean water is scarce and winter weather is making life conditions worse for people who were not able to take warm clothes when the war began.
+Accessing health care has become increasingly difficult for the wounded and the sick in Gaza, adding to an already shocking toll from this war..
+Malnutrition is prevalent, communicable diseases are spreading, clean water is scarce and winter weather is making life conditions worse for people who were not able to take warm clothes when the war began.

-Due to the unprecedented number of wounded in Gaza, the severity and complexity of injuries, and continuing extreme violence and siege, we need to be able to provide safe and medicalised passage to health facilities outside of Gaza for patients who need it and choose to do so.
+Due to the unprecedented number of wounded in Gaza, the severity and complexity of injuries, we need to be able to provide safe and medicalised passage to health facilities outside of Gaza for patients who need it and choose to do so.
 Palestinians who are medically evacuated must retain the right to return home to Gaza as required under international human rights law.

 MSF’s mental health teams have been addressing the psychological toll of the war and forced displacement on children’s emotional wellbeing in Gaza after nearly three months of siege and bombardment.
 Children have been exposed to extremely traumatic episodes with some patients recovering from physical injuries and some having lost their family members.